daniwe4/ILIAS/setup/README.md

 Please do not invoke this function unless it is explicitly stated in update or patch instructions or you know what you are doing.

+## Exclude a plugin permanently from Command Line Setup

+To permanently exclude a plugin from the command line setup add the following flag to the plugin.php file `ignore_cli_setup = true`.
+Default value for this flag is false.

 ## About the Config File